modmore/docs/en/05_SimpleCart/v2.x/05_Payment_Methods/02_StripeV2.md

 1. First, install the package from the modmore.com [package provider](https://www.modmore.com/about/package-provider/).
 2. [Create a webhook in the Stripe dashboard](https://dashboard.stripe.com/account/webhooks), pointing it to `https://yoursite.com/assets/components/simplecart_stripe/connector.php?action=webhook`.
 3. Open the webhook in the dashboard, and copy the *Signing Secret* into the `simplecart_stripe.webhook_secret` system setting, located under the `simplecart_stripe` namespace.
-4. Back in the Stripe Dashboard, click on `Send test webhook` in the top right corner.
+4. Back in the Stripe Dashboard in the API >  Webhooks section, click on your endpoint.
+Test the webhook  by clicking the `Send test webhook` button in the top right corner.
 Leave it on the default event type, and click on _Send test webhook_ button.
 Make sure the response looks like JSON, and has a message of `Unsupported event type, ignoring request`.
 If you get a different response, that means you might not have copied the webhook secret properly, and you wont be able of accepting payments.
 5. Head back to the Payment Methods tab in the SimpleCart > Administer component.
 Click the cog icon next to each of the gateways and make sure that the _Secret Key_ is filled with your [Stripe Secret Key](https://dashboard.stripe.com/account/apikeys).
 6. Activate the gateways you'd like to use.